umilab/umi-mx-gtk-theme/README.md

                                    Note: Normally the correct version is detected automatically and these options should not be needed.

-After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `UMI-ArcX`, `UMI-ArcX-Darker` or `UMI-ArcX-Dark` as Window/GTK+ theme and `UMI-ArcX` or `UMI-ArcX-Dark` as GNOME Shell/Cinnamon theme.
+After the installation is complete the theme can be activated with `gnome-tweak-tool` or a similar program by selecting `UMI-MX`, `UMI-MX-Darker` or `UMI-MX-Dark` as Window/GTK+ theme and `UMI-MX` or `UMI-MX-Dark` as GNOME Shell/Cinnamon theme.

-If the `--disable-transparency` option was used, the theme will be installed as `UMI-ArcX-solid`, `UMI-ArcX-Darker-solid` and `UMI-ArcX-Dark-solid`.
+If the `--disable-transparency` option was used, the theme will be installed as `UMI-MX-solid`, `UMI-MX-Darker-solid` and `UMI-MX-Dark-solid`.

 #### Uninstall the theme